 We are a Newman Selective Gifted Program School, meaning we specialise in catering for gifted students and we also ensure that all students see themselves as leaders, both in their classrooms and in the broader school community.

-I hope you enjoy learning about our school from this website.
 I look forward to meeting you and your child soon.

 St Michael’s Catholic Primary School Meadowbank opened in 1922 under the leadership of two Sisters of Mercy and the parish priest, Fr Gell.
 In the early days, classes were held in the church, which was built the year before, requiring classrooms to be packed up on the Friday ready for Sunday Mass.

 Over the next 100 years, various building projects funded by the parish and government were undertaken, championed by the local community in need of a quality Catholic education in Meadowbank.
 In 1995, the Sisters of Mercy announced that they were withdrawing from the leadership of St Michael’s, and from 1996 onwards, the school has been led lay principals.

 Our school is inspired by the work of the Sisters of Mercy and their founder, Catherine McAuley.
 Their charism is kept alive through our school values, which are based on the hallmarks of a quality Mercy Education:

 Our eight student leadership teams have the responsibility for keeping one of these Mercy Values alive throughout the school.

 The community of St Michael’s Catholic Primary School Meadowbank is one of welcome and acceptance with a strong link between school and parish.
 St Michael’s includes the wider community in its day-to-day activities.